Feminist sex wars: Anti-pornography feminists

 In 1976, Andrea Dworkin organized demonstrations against the film Snuff in New York, but attempts to start an organization to continue the feminist anti-pornography campaign failed.
 Efforts were more successful in Los Angeles, where Women Against Violence Against Women was founded in response to Snuff in 1976; they campaigned against the Rolling Stones' 1976 album Black and Blue.
 The U.S. anti-pornography movement gained ground with the founding of Women Against Violence in Pornography and Media (WAVPM) in 1977 in San Francisco, following a 1976 conference on violence against women held by local women's centers.
 Early members included Susan Griffin, Kathleen Barry, and Laura Lederer.

 WAVPM organised the first national conference on pornography in San Francisco in 1978 which included the first Take Back the Night march.
 The conference led to anti-pornography feminists organizing in New York in 1979 under the banner of Women Against Pornography (WAP), and to similar organizations and efforts being created across the United States.
 In 1983, Page Mellish, a one-time member of WAVPM and of WAP, founded Feminists Fighting Pornography to focus on political activism seeking legal changes to limit the porn industry.
 Andrea Dworkin and Catharine MacKinnon wanted civil laws restricting pornography and to this end drafted the Antipornography Civil Rights Ordinance, also known as the Dworkin–MacKinnon Ordinance.

+In her article Can We End the Feminist ‘Sex Wars’ Now?
+Comments on Linda Martín Alcoff, Rape and Resistance: Understanding the Complexities of Sexual Violation, Susan J. Brison explores the varying opinions of Catherine MacKinnon and Michel Foucault.
+MacKinnon states that the patriarchy is to blame for issues like exploitation and sex trafficking.
+She further claims that men hold authority, and the way to overcome this is to take legal action and hold the exploiters accountable.
+Foucault argues that sexuality is a social construct.
+Opposing MacKinnon's argument, legal action does not work if the issue is deeply rooted in the structure of society.
+According to Brison, combining these two ideologies could potentially end feminist sex wars once and for all.
+Addressing the institutional issues while applying appropriate legal action would create a more feminist way to help affected sex workers.